What to know about the Supreme Court’s midnight Alien Enemies Act order

 In a rare overnight order handed down by the Supreme Court early Saturday morning, a majority of justices blocked the Trump administration from deporting a group of immigrants in Texas.
 Two conservatives — Justices Clarence Thomas and Samuel Alito — dissented from the decision.

 The court’s brief order did not explain its reasoning.
-The court ordered the Trump administration to respond to the emergency appeal “as soon as possible.”
+The court ordered the Trump administration to respond to the emergency appeal “as soon as possible,” which it did later Saturday.
 In the meantime, the court said, “The government is directed not to remove any member of the putative class of detainees from the United States until further order of this court.”

+The Trump administration responded later Saturday, telling the Supreme Court it wants the authority to remove the Venezuelans detained in Texas under laws other than the controversial Alien Enemies Act while the litigation over their potential deportations continues.

 And the Supreme Court signaled it is likely to say more in coming days or weeks about what will happen to the migrants at the center of several fast-moving court cases over the Alien Enemies Act playing out in courtrooms in New York, Colorado and Texas.